phetdam/numpy-lapacke-demo/README.rst

 -------------

 Here are some examples that demonstrate how the ``LinearRegression`` class and ``mnewton`` minimizer could be used.
-Both use scikit-learn functions for for convenience, so to run the examples, scikit-learn must be installed.
+To run the first example, scikit-learn must be installed.
+NumPy and SciPy must of course be installed.

 ``LinearRegression``
 ~~~~~~~~~~~~~~~~~~~~